omar-polo/plass/README.md

 # plass -- manage passwords

-plass is a password manager inspired by password-store but reimplemented with a smaller and (IMHO) cleaner interface.
+plass is a password manager inspired by password-store in the essence but completely reimplemented with a smaller and (IMO) cleaner interface.
 It doesn't have fancy trees nor colors in the output; the absence of these is considered a feature.

-In addition, plass uses got(1) to manage the password store and bundles a small utility to generate TOTP codes: totp(1).
-Password generation is done with a separate, but bundled, utility: pwg(1).
+It aims to stay closer to the "UNIX phylosophy" by trying to do one thing only and to it (hopefully) well.

+With plass every password lives inside a gpg(1) encrypted file somewhere inside `~/.password-store` which is managed with the got(1) VCS to keep track changes, recovery accidental overwrites and synchronize it across devices.
+Two helper utilities are bundled:

+ - pwg(1): password/passphrase generator
+ - totp(1): TOTP generator

 To build and install it, execute